Meet the team

 Milagros leads the newly funded research group Data, Algorithmic Systems, and Ethics at Weizenbaum-Institut.
 With a background in Sociology and Communication, her research focuses on labor conditions and power asymmetries in outsourced data work as well as their effects on machine learning datasets.
 Milagros has conducted ethnographic fieldwork, interviews, and workshops with data annotators, collectors, and scientists in different sites around the world.
 Her work centers on engaging communities of precarized data workers from the Global South.
 More broadly, she is interested in question of legitimacy and knowledge production in data, worker-led research, labor organizing, and the intersection of Critical Data Studies and data activism.

 Krystal, a white woman with long brown hair, looking into the camera.
-She is wearing a bini and a blue hoodie.
-In the background is what looks like an ocean/sea, and some greenery.
+She is wearing a black shirt and has a long necklace on.
+In the background is a neutral off-white wall.

 Krystal Kauffman (she/her)